-There are seven types of non-hiring grants:
+There are eight types of non-hiring grants actively managed within the COPS Office:

 Child Sexual Predator Program (CSPP), which provides funds to assist law enforcement agencies with the location, arrest, and prosecution of child sexual predators.

 Tribal Resources Grant Program - Equipment/Training (TRGP-E/T), which provides funds to tribal law enforcement agencies for the purchase of equipment and technology to improve crime-fighting capabilities in Indian Country.